I am looking to restart my project management and software engineering career after a 10-year hiatus.

 What do you want to do with your IT MIS degree?

 I would like to manage a DevOps team as I like the problem-solving challenges that work would provide.
 Eventually, I would love to work as a Delivery, Transition manager or a Solutions Architect on the far end.

-While working as a CTO might seem one course it is just my favorite course.
+While working as a CTO might seem one course it is just not my favorite course.
 I do not think I have the required financial skills needed for the job unless I complete an MBA.